-This focuses on the unconditional love of God and how guilt can be the greatest struggle believers have.
-It is a transcript of a message given by Gregory Reid and is very comforting for those who have been spiritually abused by Worldwide Church of God, Philadelphia Church of God, or any related high demand offshoot.
+Focusing on the unconditional love of God and how guilt can be the greatest struggle believers have.
+This transcript is very comforting for those who have been spiritually abused.

 As I was in prayer today, the message that I felt that the Lord was saying is: “Tell my people that I love them.”
 And that’s such a message that we don’t ever really understand what that means.
 We think that’s kind of a nice pat on the back from God, but it’s not.
 I mean the love of God is the most powerful thing motivating our lives.
 As a matter of fact, in Hebrew 6 it talks about doctrinal foundational things and he says, “therefore let us leave the foundational doctrines of laying on of hands and of baptism and of eternal judgment and of faith.
 Let us leave those principles and go on.”
 But the one thing it doesn’t say to go on from is love.
 Why?
 That’s the beginning, the middle and the end of everything in our Christian experience.
 Faith, hope and love, but the greatest of these is love.
 And we need to really get a grip on what God is saying to us about that.